 Number of Entries: ( Pivot Layout only) Defines how many items are reported for a particular metric over a date range.
 Some metrics may list hundred of entries for a metric, while others may show just a few.
 For example, for the dimension Site Section, a number of entries of 25 indicates that the report shows the 25 most visited pages.

 Arrows allow you to change the Starting Rank and Number of Entries of the first data point in the sheet.
 By default, the Starting Rank is set to 1 and the Number of Entries to 10.
 These values are adjustable from a minimum of one to a maximum of 50,000 for certain metrics.
 Each metric has its own ceiling on Number of Entries.
 No negative values or zero are permitted in these fields.
 If you choose a Starting Rank as 15 and Number of Entries as 10, data requests for the metric return the 10 most visited pages, where the first most visited page is number 15 in the list for the specific date range.
 All the most requested pages ranked 15th to 25th are listed in descending order.

 Applying filters to existing requests causes changes in the data presented.
 Suppose you mapped the top ten Pages to cells $A$1 through $A$10, with 1 for Starting Rank and 10 for Number of Entries.
 If you change these values to show 1 for Starting Rank and only 3 for Number of Entries, the data previously filling cells $A$4 through $A$10 will no longer appear.

 To create a search expression, click Add.

 On the Define Filter form, configure the conditions appropriate for your needs.

-: Lets you locate a condition defined in the value of a cell.
+The select cell icon lets you locate a condition defined in the value of a cell.